-Earlier this year I was approached by Edgcumbe Tea & Coffee to collaborate with them to design a commemorative print for their 40th anniversary.
+Earlier this year I was approached by Edgcumbe Tea & Coffee to collaborate with them to design and illustrate a commemorative print for their 40th anniversary.

 It was great to be approached with such an interesting brief and Edgcumbes' clarity in their thoughts on the direction they wanted the print to take and how they would like to celebrate their brand made it easy for me to develop ideas.
 Their openness to my suggestions made for an engaging and collaborative project.